Understanding Customer Churn

 Travel |

-Background: Financial services sector has increasingly become saturated with a wide array of alternatives available to customers.
+Background: The financial services sector has increasingly become saturated with a wide array of alternatives available to customers.
 It has created 2 major challenges

 i) Identify churn reduction opportunities